A ‘Game Of Thrones’ Landmark Disappears And Cersei Had Nothing To Do With It

 — VisitMalta (@VisitMalta) March 8, 2017

 This devastating event occurred during a storm on March 8.
 Thankfully, no injuries were reported at the time.
-Now, all that is left of the arch, is the part attached to land.
+Now, all that is left of the arch is the part attached to land.

 However, it isn’t the first time this year a Game of Thrones location has been damaged by Mother Nature.
-Earlier in the year, according to Digital Spy, Storm Doris wreaked havoc over Ireland and destroyed some trees that are part of a Game of Thrones on site location in County Antrim, Northern Ireland.
+Earlier in the year, according to Digital Spy, Storm Doris wreaked havoc over Ireland and destroyed some trees that are part of a Game of Thrones on-site location in County Antrim, Northern Ireland.

-These trees made up the Dark Hedges that are seen in Game of Thrones when Arya (Maisie Williams), Gendry (Joe Dempsie), Yoren (Francis Magee) and Hot Pie (Ben Hawkey) travel along the King’s Road as they attempted to reach the Night’s Watch in Season 2.
+These trees made up the Dark Hedges that are seen in Game of Thrones when Arya (Maisie Williams), Gendry (Joe Dempsie), Yoren (Francis Magee), and Hot Pie (Ben Hawkey) travel along the King’s Road as they attempted to reach the Night’s Watch in Season 2.

-While these two locations are currently out of action — in the Azure Window’s case, permanently — the Mirror reassures fans planning currently organizing their Game of Throne-themed holiday, there are still plenty of locations across the world for them to visit.
+While these two locations are currently out of action — in the Azure Window’s case, permanently — the Mirror reassures fans currently organizing their Game of Thrones-themed holiday that there are still plenty of locations across the world for them to visit.

 If you have already booked a holiday to Northern Ireland prior to Storm Doris, HBO has also used the Giant’s Causeway.
-A wonder of nature alone, locations around it have been used several times in Game of Thrones, so the Mirror recommends fans have plenty on time on hand to visit this location.
+A wonder of nature alone, locations around it have been used several times in Game of Thrones, so the Mirror recommends fans that have plenty on time on hand to visit this location.

-Dubrovnik, Croatia is another big ticket location for Game of Thrones.
+Dubrovnik, Croatia, is another big ticket location for Game of Thrones.
 This is the location for King’s Landing, so, once again, fans are advised to spend some time here to search every nook and cranny for any left over Wildfire.
 Of course, thanks to Cersei, viewers might not get to see much of King’s Landing moving forward into Season 7.

-Almeria, Spain is the location to head to if you are fan of Meereen, Dorne and the Dothraki Sea.
+Almeria, Spain, is the location to head to if you are fan of Meereen, Dorne, and the Dothraki Sea.
 The Mirror advises the best time of year to visit this location is July and August.

-Other locations Game of Thrones fans will enjoy include Spain, Iceland (where everything North of the Wall is filmed) and Morocco.
+Other locations Game of Thrones fans will enjoy include Spain, Iceland (where everything North of the Wall is filmed), and Morocco.

 Are you sad to find out about the Azure Window collapse?
 Would you ever consider a Game of Thrones-inspired holiday?
 Let us know by commenting below.